-[UDPATE: Raffles Singapore is now closed for restoration.
-The hotel is due to open in mid 2018 with updates including three new suite categories and a restaurant under the direction of Alain Ducasse.]
+[UDPATE: Raffles Singapore, currently closed for restoration, is now accepting bookings for August 2019 onwards with updates including three new suite categories and a restaurant under the direction of Alain Ducasse.]

 Checking into Raffles is an uplifting experience.
 When you pull up the gravel driveway outside the white wedding cake of a hotel in the heart of Singapore, you’re greeted by a toweringly tall sikh doorman, bearded and turbaned and wearing an imposing sashed uniform.
 He ushers you into the lobby, all cool marble flooring and fluted columns that reach up three lofty storeys.
 There is none of the hubbub of other hotels – only guests or “residents” are allowed inside – so the atmosphere is reassuringly calm and rarified.
 To borrow from Holly Golightly, you feel as though nothing bad could ever happen at Raffles.

 Raffles’ lofty and serene lobbyWe’re shown, not to the Presidential Suite, where William and Kate recently stayed, but to the Somerset Maugham suite, number 102, overlooking the Palm Court.
 There have been many additions and alterations since Raffles first opened 125 years ago in December but this wing is the most serene.
 The view invites you to sink into a rattan chair on the balustraded veranda and sip a welcome Singapore Sling brought to you by your butler.
 So we do.